8.1 Work Year

 8.14.1 Professional visitations to another site will be on an as needed basis as determined by the site administrator.

 8.15.2 Kindergarten teachers will be allowed up to five (5) 180-minute minimum days each school year.
-These minimum days will be used to prepare for Parent-Teacher conferences, conference with parents, and prepare report cards… Since kindergarten conferences do not coincide with the end of each school calendar trimester, Kindergarten teachers will be allowed to use these days based upon individual school needs for kindergarten conferences and report cards.
+These minimum days will be used to prepare for Parent-Teacher conferences and prepare report cards.
+Since kindergarten conferences do not coincide with the end of each school calendar trimester, Kindergarten teachers will be allowed to use these days based upon individual school needs for kindergarten conferences and report cards.
 Scheduling of parent conferences (either in November or January) will be determined and coordinated by the site administrators based upon consultation and input from teachers to meet individual school kindergarten program needs.

 8.16 240-Minute Minimum Days